braze-inc/braze-docs/_docs/_user_guide/engagement_tools/canvas/canvas_components/message_step.md

 If Quiet Hours are enabled, the Message Step also allows you to override this setting.

 Delivery validations provide an additional check to confirm your audience meets the delivery criteria at message send.
-This setting is recommended if Quiet Hours, Intelligent Timing, or [rate-limiting]({{site.baseurl}}/user_guide/engagement_tools/campaigns/building_campaigns/rate-limiting/#rate-limiting-and-frequency-capping/) are activated.
+This setting is recommended if Quiet Hours, Intelligent Timing, or [rate limiting]({{site.baseurl}}/user_guide/engagement_tools/campaigns/building_campaigns/rate-limiting/#rate-limiting-and-frequency-capping/) are activated.
 You can add a segment or additional filters to validate at the time of the message being sent.

 ![The Delivery Settings tab for Message Step settings.
 Quiet Hours are enabled, and the checkbox for Using Intelligent Timing is selected to deliver the message at an optimal time.
-Delivery Validations are enabled to validate the audience at message send.][4]
+Delivery Validations are enabled to validate the audience at message send.][4]{: style="max-width:80%;"}

 For Canvas Message Steps, `event_properties` are not supported.
 Instead, use `canvas_entry_properties`.
 Canvas entry properties are properties from the event that triggered the Canvas.
 These properties can only be used in the first full step of a Canvas.
 Conversely, event properties originate from an event or action that occurs as the user goes through their workflow.